Case studies:

 Cheryl acknowledged that as a senior team, they felt afraid of messing up.
 They were a devolved business with teams across the globe, and knew they had significant gaps in data and knowledge around the diversity of their people.

-Clarion discovered a hidden gem amongst their own team; a recently employed Group General Council who had been part of a global D&I initiative at the BBC.
-Having this internal knowledge boosted Clarion’s confidence as they developed their D&I strategy
+Clarion discovered a hidden gem amongst their own team: a recently employed Group General Counsel who had been part of a global D&I initiative at the BBC.
+This internal knowledge boosted Clarion’s confidence as they developed their D&I strategy.

 Clarion built and launched several pages specific to D&I, to communicate their programme, activities and objectives to employees.